ashwinpn/ML-Learnings/README.md

 Transfer learning really improves efficiency in the case where we need to perform supervised learning tasks, and we require a significantly large, labelled dataset for tackling the problem successfully.

+## Visualization
+- Matplotlib is still popular in general
+- Can also use Pandas for visualization
+- Plotly.JS, D3.JS  for beautiful outputs that could be rendered in Browsers
+- Bokeh is becoming popular of late; It has bindings in Python, Lua, Julia, Java, Scala.

+## Regularization Techniques
+Regularization is used for reducing overfitting.

+- L1, L2 regularization : regularization over weights
+- ElasticNet - L1 + L2 regularization
+- Adversarial Learning - Problems faced : Some tasks which can be very easily performed by humans have been found to be very difficult for a computer.
+For example, if you introduce a little noise to the photo of a Lion , it may not be recognized as a Lion (or worse, not as an animal at all).
+Thus, you voluntarily introduce noise to the extended dataset to improve efficiency.
+This is called jittering.
+- Dropout - Eradicate some neural network nodes / layers to improve performance.
+- Tikhonov regularization / Ridge Regression - Regularization of [ill posed]{https://en.wikipedia.org/wiki/Well-posed_problem} problems

+## Probabilistic Graphical Models
+- Inferential Learning
+- Markov Random Fields
+- Conditional Random Fields
+- Bayesian Networks